rajeshb62/aztec-wallet/README.md

 # Aztec Wallet

 ## Overview
-Aztec Wallet is a blockchain wallet application built using React and the Aztec Protocol.
+This is a wallet prototype for the Aztec Protocol.
 It provides a user-friendly interface for creating and managing Aztec accounts, enabling private transactions on the Ethereum network.
+At present basic features are enabled, namely, creation of an account and reading token balance.

 ## Features
 - Create new Aztec accounts